ufechner7/KiteModels.jl/docs/src/examples_4p.md

 of 0.1 m/s².
 At a set speed below 2.2 m/s the brake of the winch is active, therefore the "jump" in the v_reelout at the beginning of the reel-out phase.

-It is not a real jump, but a high acceleration compared to the acceleration afterwords.
+It is not a real jump, but a high acceleration compared to the acceleration afterwards.